BuGlessRB/lockandload/README.md

      other modules.
 The factory can be a function or a static object.

 - `require(dependencies, callback)`<br />
-   Allows you to load dependencies (an array of module ids) asynchronously, the callback is called as soon as all dependencies have loaded.
+   Allows you to load dependencies (an array of strings of module ids) asynchronously, the callback is called as soon as all dependencies have loaded.
 Parameters to the callback are references to the dependencies just as in the factory function in `define`.